giantswarm/docs/src/content/advanced/forcing-cgroupv1/index.md

   ...
 ```

-Or you can use `kubectl` command to anotate the CR.
+Alternatively you can use `kubectl` command to annotate the CR like shown below:

 ```yaml
 kubectl annotate machinedeployments.cluster.x-k8s.io u6gw3 node.giantswarm.io/cgroupv1=""
 ```

-In order to apply the changes, roll of the nodes is required.
+In order to apply the changes, rolling of the nodes in the modified node pool is required.

-We recommend set the proper the annotation on the node pool before updating to the release `17.0.0`.
+We recommend to set the proper annotation on the node pool before upgrading to release `v17.0.0` or later.

-If you want to disable the feature you must remove the annotation from the [`MachineDeployment`]({{< relref "/ui-api/management-api/crd/machinedeployments.cluster.x-k8s.io.md" >}}) custom resource.
+If you want to disable the feature you must remove the annotation from the [`MachineDeployment`]({{< relref "/ui-api/management-api/crd/machinedeployments.cluster.x-k8s.io.md" >}}) resource.

 ### Azure

-To enable it, you have to edit the [`MachinePool`]({{< relref "/ui-api/management-api/crd/machinepools.exp.cluster.x-k8s.io.md" >}}) resource of your cluster using the [Management API]({{< relref "/ui-api/management-api/" >}}).
+To enable cgroups v1, you have to edit the [`MachinePool`]({{< relref "/ui-api/management-api/crd/machinepools.exp.cluster.x-k8s.io.md" >}}) resource of your cluster using the [Management API]({{< relref "/ui-api/management-api/" >}}).

 Make sure the resource has the `node.giantswarm.io/cgroupv1` annotation.
 The value can be anything you like, as only the presence of that annotation is checked.
 Here is an example: